Home>Teachings

 (Prologue)

-March 18th — Civil Calendar
+May 1st — Civil Calendar

-March 5th — Church Calendar
+April 18th — Church Calendar

-2. The Holy Martyr Conon the Gardener.
+2. The Holy Martyr John the New of Ioannina.

 FOR CONSIDERATION